Higher Congruences in Character Tables: Introduction

-With the general goal of investigating Miller-Peluse-Soundararajan type character table divisibility questions in mind, the motivating question of this paper is: \begin{quote} \emph{For a finite group $G$, when are two columns of the character table of $G$ congruent to one another modulo $p^m$?} \end{quote} The remainder of the paper is structured as follows:
+Having in mind the general goal of investigating character table divisibility questions as in Miller-Peluse-Soundararajan, the motivating question of this paper is: \begin{quote} \emph{For a finite group $G$, when are two columns of the character table of $G$ congruent to one another modulo $p^m$?} \end{quote}